-At this past weekend’s DeWitt County Sportsman’s Club‘s 6th Annual Zombie Shoot, I volunteered as the range officer on the rifle side, as I do almost every year.
-Once again, I saw all manner of skill sets on display ranging from needing lots of improvement to quite competent.
-The biggest surprise of the day came from 13-year-old Garrett, pictured in the top photo, who captured first place using good fundamentals and avoiding those novice mistakes.
+I volunteer as a range safety officer at an annual zombie shoot and I see all manner of skill sets on display ranging from quite competent to…needing lots of improvement.
+Garrett, the 13-year-old pictured in the top photo, captured first place using good fundamentals and avoiding novice mistakes.

 Sight in your rifle

-Use a 25-yard zero which will put you roughly dead-on at 25 yards and at 300 yards.
-Using a 50-yard zero, your shot will never impact more than 3 inches high or low out to nearly 300 yards with typical loads and barrel lengths, which is more than enough precision for minute of head shot.
 The choice is yours, but whatever you do, sight in your rifle.
 An un-zero’d rifle may not save your bacon when you really need it.
-Plus, errant shots can become huge liability issues if you use the rifle in self-defense.
+Plus, errant shots can be huge liability issues if you use the rifle in a self-defense situation.

-Bringing an unsighted rifle to a competition wastes everyone’s time, not to mention the shooter’s ammunition (and money).
+Bringing an unsighted rifle to a competition also wastes everyone’s time, not to mention the shooter’s ammunition.
 I saw one fellow fire two full magazines and fail to hit a single clay bird at 25 yards.
 At least we didn’t need to reset targets after that performance.

 If you don’t shoot well, seek out training.
-Project Appleseed provides exceptionally affordable marksmanship and American heritage shooting events across the USA.
+Project Appleseed provides exceptionally affordable marksmanship and American heritage shooting events across the country.
 For less than $100, an Appleseed event will show you how to shoot your rifle well using nothing more than a sling.
-Can you shoot to the Rifleman’s standard – 4 minutes of angle?
+Can you shoot to the Rifleman’s standard, 4 minutes of angle?
 Excuses don’t count.

 Don’t understand the minute of angle measurement?
-Just another reason you should attend an Appleseed.
+Just another reason you should attend an Appleseed shoot.

 Lubricate your rifle

 Break the rifle open, pull out the bolt carrier group and spray it until it shines like a freshly glazed donut.
 Don’t have spray lube?
 Use any brand of lube you have available.
 Anything from used motor oil (use the dipstick) to cooking oil to suntan lotion will work if you don’t have gun lube.
-Heck, you can even use Vagasil.
 Pat Rogers’ nearly 20-year-old article “Keep your Carbine Running” should have a place on every AR owner’s required reading list.